Reaction to the death of Hall of Famer Jerry Sloan

-Reaction to the death of longtime Utah Jazz coach and Basketball Hall of Famer Jerry Sloan, who died Friday at the age of 78:
+Reaction to the death of longtime Utah Jazz coach and Basketball Hall of Famer Jerry Sloan.
+He died Friday at the age of 78:

 “Jerry Sloan was among the NBA’s most respected and admired legends.” — NBA Commissioner Adam Silver